CHARM-BDF/charmgpt/README.PLAN.GRAPH_VERSIONING.md

 ## Overview

 This plan outlines the implementation of a versioned Knowledge Graph system that allows the MCP server to manipulate graphs over time across multiple chat interactions.
-We'll use an "Artifact References with Immutable Versions" approach that preserves each graph state as a separate artifact while maintaining relationships between versions.
+We use an "Artifact References with Immutable Versions" approach that preserves each graph state as a separate artifact while maintaining relationships between versions.

 ## Approach

-Rather than creating a completely new data structure, we'll extend the existing artifact system to:
+Rather than creating a completely new data structure, we've extended the existing artifact system to:

 1. Track relationships between graph versions
 2. Maintain version history
 3. Allow the MCP to update graphs based on previous versions
 4. Provide UI for navigating between versions

+## Implementation Status

+All core functionality has been successfully implemented and tested.
+The system is now operational and can be used for knowledge graph versioning and manipulation.

 ## Implementation Phases